S-Umer-R/Dictionary-Management-system-based-on-Binary-Search-Tree-on-CPP-Language/README.md

-Certainly!
-Here's an example of a README file for your Git repository, along with information about the binary search tree usage in your project:

 # Dictionary Management System

 This is a Dictionary Management System implemented in C++.
 It allows users to store and manage word definitions using a binary search tree data structure.